Introduction

 Taken in the late 1840s, these photographs hung on the wall of the family living room.

-In a second biography, published 25 years prior to the publishing of Lincoln’s Unknown Private Life, is the caption written as follows beneath its included alleged earliest photographs of Lincoln and Mary:
+In a second biography, published 25 years prior to the publishing of Lincoln’s Unknown Private Life, is the caption written as follows beneath its included, alleged, earliest images of Lincoln and Mary:

 Mary Todd Lincoln as she was in 1846, four years after her marriage.
 The daguerreotype was taken at the same time as that of Lincoln (opposite) by N. H. Shepherd, an early Springfield photographer.